9-6-pursuit/lab-github/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+Backrub, I mean Google. (probably the smartest name change of all time honestly...)
 ```

 What English mathematician and writer is often regarded as the first computer programmer?